top of page

 5 Common Myths About Flu Shots You Shouldn't Believe

 You probably know the flu shot is important to help protect against the influenza virus.
 But, do you know what NOT to believe about the flu shot?
-There are LOTS of myths about the flu shot floating around; here are 5 myths that you definitely should not believe!
+There are LOTS of myths about the flu shot floating around; here are 5 myths you shouldn't believe!

 Myth #1: "The Flu Shot Causes the Flu"